 Triglycerides are a significant risk factor for coronary heart disease, especially in women.

 Similar to elevated levels of fasting, very high levels of non-fasting triglycerides may also increase the risk for coronary heart disease.

 Here are simple ways in which you can reduce your blood triglyceride level.

 Regular exercise and triglycerides

-A regular exercise routine consisting of at least 30 minutes of moderately intense physical activity (e.g., brisk walking), may help to reduce triglyceride levels in the blood.
+A regular exercise routine consisting of at least 30 minutes of moderately intense physical activity (e.g., brisk walking) most days (or total of 150 minutes per week), may help to reduce triglyceride levels in the blood.

 - Stretching or flexibility